paulkernfeld/wasm-math-experiment/README.md

 # TODO

-- wasm-pack watch functionality
-- Can we separate allocation from computation?
 - Return errors to JS
-- Generate some plots
-- Fix dumb JS vulnerabilities
 - Add boolean vectors with `bitvec`
 - Set up unit testing with wasm-pack
 - Set up benchmarking with wasm-pack